jestinmj/devsecops-cdp-course/docker/writing-dockerfile/Readme.md

 In the previous step, we have learned the basic syntax of Dockerfile.
 Sometimes, it’s faster to create a container using an image as a base and add extra layers on top using the RUN commands.
 Once we are happy with the results, we can create a Dockerfile.

-Let’s create a container using the ubuntu:18.04 image.
+Let’s create a container using the ubuntu:20.04 image.

 ```
-docker run -d --name ubuntu -it ubuntu:18.04
+docker run -d -p 80:80 --name ubuntu -it ubuntu:20.04
 ```
 Use the docker exec command to start the Bash process inside the container (imagine it as though you are logging into a container).
 ```